-BioAgora is creating innovative new ways to bridge the gaps between biodiversity research, practice and policy that will help the Science Service to operate in the future.
+BioAgora is creating innovative new ways to bridge the gaps between biodiversity research, practice and policy that will help the Science Service to operate in the future (check out this short introductory video for details).
 To this end, it will:

 - analyse the current state of SPIs, assess their policy toolbox and the state of knowledge on biodiversity in Europe;